dmnks/rpm/tests/README.md

    [Podman](https://github.com/containers/podman/) and is selected by default.

 2. **Rootfs** - Installs RPM into the root filesystem.
-This backend is suitable for use within a development container with the runtime dependencies installed and can be selected with the CMake option `-DMKTREE_BACKEND=rootfs`.
+This backend is suitable for use within a development container that has the runtime dependencies installed and can be selected with the CMake option `-DMKTREE_BACKEND=rootfs`.